 - AC cable can be freely plugged and unplugged during operation.
 It is OK for the DAC but NOT OK for the amplifier and speakers.
 A loud thump may appear after switch off.
 Please turn your volume fully down before switching off the DAC. - SPDIF cable should be plugged and unplugged when the transport is powered off.
 The DAC can be on.
 However doing it on "hot" when all is working - is not dangerous for the DAC as long as the AC power supply has the GND for all products (DAC, transport, amps). - Signal cables can be plugged / unplugged with the amplifier volume turned fully down.
+XLR cables can be unplugged and plugged at any time because it is in their professional nature to do so.

 Please use a decent AC cable.
-We suggest spending around 100 Euro for a good AC cable, not more but not much less.
+We suggest spending around 100-200 Euro for a good AC cable, not more but not much less.
 The free AC "computer grade" cables are not good enough for serious audio.